 Sources

-And if you are up to the details, here are the links to the news article that contain the numbers shown above.
+And if you are up to the details, here are the links to the news article containing the numbers shown above.